SQLI-Morocco/Azure-Serverless/Readme.md

 Event Hub  is a m essaging service available in Azure ,  is a fully managed, real-time data ingestion service , it can stream millions of events per second from any source to build dynamic data pipelines. within an event hub we can create cosumer groups and it use shared access policies to allow application to read or write in the event hub

-In this script we create and event hub namesapce , and then in the created namesapce we add and event hub , the last two commands create two shared access keys , the first one to give write access to the Event Hub and the second one to give Read Access to the event Hy
+In this script we create and event hub namesapce , and then in the created namesapce we add and event hub , the last two commands create two shared access keys , the first one to give write access to the Event Hub and the second one to give Read Access to the event.
 <br>
 ``` bash
 az eventhubs namespace create --name $event_Hubs_namespace \